For Index funds, is Sensex better than Nifty? Or Nifty is better than Sensex for index funds in India? Let’s discuss this in a bit more detail here.

 To be fair and if you deep dive into the data, there is not much of a difference between the returns of Sensex and Nifty if you are considering a long enough investment horizon of 10-15 years.
 No doubt in the short term it’s possible that one index might do better than the other slightly (while other underperforms).
 But over the long term, oscillating between one index doing better for some time and followed by the other doing better, it eventually sort of evens out.

 One more point is that in general, the narrower the index is structurally, the higher the risk of concentration.
 That can work both ways though.
-But given that when investing in index funds, the investors want to eliminate some risks like picking the wrong stocks, it is better to bet on an index with more number of stocks.
+But given that when investing in index funds, the investors want to eliminate some risks like picking the wrong stocks, it is better to bet on an index with more stocks.
 But that opens up the index to other risks too.
 Overall though and as the historical data tells, there is nothing to choose between the two.
 But please do understand that it’s impossible to predict which out of the Nifty or Sensex will do better than the other in a given year.

 So which Nifty vs Sensex should you choose for passive investing?